AntoineSirot/TD_Erc20/README.md

 ### Exercice 4 :

-Here I've implemented BuyToken() so the Evaluator could buy token proportionnaly to the amount he enters in his demand.
+Here I've implemented BuyToken() so the Evaluator could buy token proportionally to the amount he enters in his demand.

 ### Exercice 5 & 6:

 After implementing BuyToken I add a list of addresses to WhiteList addresses (i also could have used a mapping).
-With this WhiteList you wil or won't be able to buy my contract's token.
+With this WhiteList you will or won't be able to buy my contract's token.

 ### Exercice 7 :